Azumaya algebras and Barr Theorem: Some coherent theories

-then we get the theory of local rings that are \EMP{residually discrete}, i.e.\ where the property of being invertible is now decidable, and the predicate $\mm(x)$ corresponds to the unique maximal ideal of the ring.
-In this theory, we can express in a coherent way that the ring is Henselian by stating that any monic polynomial of the form $X^l(X-1)$ mod.~$\mm$ has a root which is equal to $1$ mod.~$\mm$.

-The work \cite{ALP} shows in an intuitionistic setting for this theory the lifting property for idempotents of a finitely generated algebra over a Henselian local ring.
-It does not seem possible however to express the property of being Henselian in a coherent way in the language of rings.
+then we get the theory of local rings that are \EMP{residually discrete},\footnote{The terminology ``discrete'' for a set with a decidable equality, while conflicting with some topological intuitions, is well established in constructive mathematics since the work of Bishop \cite{Bishop}, and we follow this usage in this paper.} i.e.\ where the property of being invertible is now decidable, and the predicate $\mm(x)$ corresponds to the unique maximal ideal of the ring.
+In this theory, we can express in a coherent way that the ring is Henselian by stating that for any monic polynomial $f$, if we have $u$ such that $f(u)\in \mm$ and $f'(u)\notin \mm$ then we can find $\alpha$ such that $f(\alpha) = 0$ and $\alpha-u \in \mm$.
+Equivalently \cite{ALP}, any monic polynomial of degree $l+1$ which is of the form $X^l(X-1)$ mod.~$\mm$ has a root which is equal to $1$ mod.~$\mm$.
+The work \cite{ALP} shows in a constructive setting for this theory the lifting property for idempotents of a finitely generated commutative algebra over a Henselian local ring.

-Surprisingly, as noticed by G. Wraith \cite{Wraith}, the property of being \EMP{strictly Henselian}, corresponding classically to the property of being Henselian with the residual field being separably closed, \EMP{can be} expressed in a coherent way.
-In this note, we present some remarks connected to this observation.
+It does not seem possible however to express the property of being Henselian in a coherent way in the language of local rings (i.e.\ without introducing the predicate $\mm(x)$).
+Surprisingly, as observed by G. Wraith \cite{Wraith}, the property of being \EMP{separably closed}, corresponding classically to the property of being Henselian with the residue field being separably closed, \EMP{can be} expressed in a coherent way.
+In this paper, we present some remarks connected to this observation.
 The first one is a small variation of Wraith's axiomatisation.
-Both axiomatisations can be used to define the \'etale site over a ring.
-Finally, we show in a constructive setting that Azumaya algebras over a ring are exactly the algebras that are locally matrix algebras for the \'etale topology.
+Both axiomatisations can be used to define the étale site over a ring.
+Finally, we show in a constructive setting that Azumaya algebras are exactly the algebras that are locally matrix algebras for the étale topology.